qo0op/exercises/README.md

-Playground for practicing some tasks using different programming languages
+Playground for practicing some tasks using different programming languages.